-These Rules of Procedures set out what you need to know or do when you are disputing an Electrical Safety Authority (ESA) Order, Licensing Notice of Proposal, Provisional Notice to Suspend or Refuse to Renew, or an Administrative Penalty Order (APO) that has been issued.
-ESA is mandated by the Ontario Government to enhance public electrical safety in the province.
-The ESA may issue Orders related to electrical safety, including an APO, or Notices of Proposal or Provisional Notices related to licences for Master Electricians and Electrical Contractors
+These Rules of Procedures set out what you need to know or do when you are disputing an ESA Order, Notice of Proposal or Provisional Notice to Suspend or Refuse to Renew.
+The Electrical Safety Authority (ESA) is mandated by the Ontario Government to enhance public electrical safety in the province.
+The ESA may issue Orders related to electrical safety, or Notices of Proposal or Provisional Notices related to licences for Master Electricians and Electrical Contractors.

-If you do not agree with an ESA Order, or an ESA Notice against you, the following processes are available:
+If you do not agree with an ESA Order or an ESA Notice against you, the following processes are available: